M-Power Regularized Least Squares Regression

-We evaluate the prediction accuracy of the M-RLSR algorithm using the datasets described above and compare it to KRR.
+This subsection aim to illustrate the influence of $m$ on the accuracy of the algorithm, as well as the the optimal values of $m$ chose by cross validation.

+We use the following real-world datasets extracted from the UCI repository\footnote{ \url{http://archive.ics.uci.edu/ml/datasets}.}: Concrete Compressive Strength (1030 instances, 9 attributes), Concrete Slump Test (103 instances, 10 attributes), Yacht Hydrodynamics~(308 instances, 7 attributes), Wine Quality (4898 instances, 12 attributes), Energy Efficiency (768 instances, 8 attributes), Housing (506 instances, 14 attributes) and Parkinsons Telemonitoring (5875 instances, 26 attributes).
+Additionally, we also use the synthetic dataset described in Section~\ref{sec:xp_influence}.
+In all our experiments, we use a Gaussian kernel $k_\mu(x,x')=\exp(-\|x-x'\|_2^2 / \mu)$ with $ \mu= \frac{1}{n^2}\sum_{i,j} \|x_i - x_j\|_2^ 2$, and the scaled root mean square error (RMSE), defined by $\frac{1}{\max y_i} \sqrt{\frac{1}{n}\sum_i (y_i - f(x_i))^2 }$, as evaluation measure.
 For each dataset we proceed as follows: the dataset is split randomly into two parts (70\% for training and 30\% for testing), we set $\lambda=1$, and we select $m$ using cross-validation in a grid varying from $0.1$ to $2.9$ with a step-size of $0.1$.
 The value of $m$ with the least mean RMSE over ten run is selected.Then, with $m$ now fixed, $\lambda$ is chosen by a ten-fold cross validation in a logarithmic grid of $7$ values, ranging from $10^{-5}$ to $10^2$.
 Likewise, $\lambda_2$ for KRR is chosen by 10-fold cross-validation on a larger logarithmic grid of 25 equally spaced values between $10^{-7}$ and $10^3$.

-RMSE and standard deviation (STD) results for M-RLSR and KRR are reported in Table~\ref{tab_lambda}.
-It is important to note that the double cross-validation on $m$ and $\lambda$ for M-RLSR, and the cross-validation on the greater grid for the KRR takes a similar amount of time.
-Table~\ref{tab_lambda} shows that the $m$-power RLSR algorithm is capable of achieving a good performance results when $m<2$.
-Note that the difference between the performance of the two algorithms \mbox{M-RLSR} and KRR decreases as the grid of $\lambda$ becomes larger, but in practice we are limited by computational reasons.
+RMSE and standard deviation (STD) results for $m$-RLSR and KRR are reported in Table~\ref{tab_lambda}.
+We show that the $m$-power RLSR algorithm is capable of achieving a good performance results when $m<2$.
+Note that the difference between the performance of the two algorithms \mbox{$m$-RLSR} and KRR decreases as the grid of $\lambda$ becomes larger --because of the equivalence discussed in Lemma \ref{lemma weak equivalence}-- but in practice the use of a large grid is limited by computational costs.